maxim2266/lsch/README.md

   help,-h,--help  display this help and exit
 ```

-The modified files are displayed one per line, each prefixed with a status symbol and a space.
+Modified items are displayed one per line, each prefixed with a status symbol and a space.
 The status symbol is '`+`' for added files, '`-`' for deleted files, and '`*`' for modified files.
 Only regular files and symbolic links are tracked.
+The current directory and all its sub-directories
+must not be modified while the scan is in progress.

 The tool is not meant to replace version control systems like `svn` or `git`,
 it provides much simpler functionality, basically limited to detecting changed files only.